hchiam/learning/README.md

 Or you can browse this README file.

-Or search for my GitHub repos that contain the word "learning":
+Or bookmark this search for my GitHub repos that contain the word "learning":

 <https://github.com/search?q=user%3Ahchiam+learning>